 About The Nanyue Kingdom and King Zhao Mo

 The Kingdom of Nanyue lasted 93 years and had five generations of kings.
 Its founder, Zhao Tao (赵佗), was a Qin Dynasty general who declared independence during the final years of Qin.
-Throughout its history, Nanyue maintained an uneasy, fluctuating relationship with the Han Dynasty, the powerful successor of Qin.
+Throughout its history, Nanyue maintained an uneasy, fluctuating relationship with the Han Dynasty, its powerful neighbor and the successor of Qin.
 In 111 BC, the Nanyue military was devastated by a 100,000 men strong army dispatched by Han Dynasty Emperor Wudi.
-Nanyue territory then became part of the growing Han Empire.
+Nanyue territory was thereafter seized and quickly became part of the growing Han Empire.

 Of note too, the Nanyue rulers are referred to as the Triệu Dynasty in Vietnamese history.
 In fact, the Chinese name of Vietnam (越南) is merely Nanyue with the characters reversed.
 Zhao Mo is known as Triệu Mạt in Vietnamese texts.

 Questions & Answers